Source code for pyRTX.core.parallel_utils

 """

 [docs]def get_ncores(lst, **kwargs): """ Returns the number of cores for parallel computations.
-If not specified, the number of cores is set to the number available on your machine. """ if ('n_cores' in kwargs.keys()) and (isinstance(kwargs['n_cores'], int)) and (os.cpu_count() > kwargs['n_cores'] >= 1): n_cores = kwargs['n_cores'] else: n_cores = os.cpu_count() - 1 n_cores = min(len(lst), n_cores) if len(lst) else 1 return n_cores
+If not specified, the number of cores is set to the number available on your machine minus one.
+Parameters ---------- lst : list or numpy.ndarray The list of items to be processed in parallel. **kwargs : dict Additional keyword arguments.
+If 'n_cores' is present, it will be used as the number of cores.
+Returns ------- int The number of cores to use for parallel computation. """ if ('n_cores' in kwargs.keys()) and (isinstance(kwargs['n_cores'], int)) and (os.cpu_count() > kwargs['n_cores'] >= 1): n_cores = kwargs['n_cores'] else: n_cores = os.cpu_count() - 1 n_cores = min(len(lst), n_cores) if len(lst) else 1 return n_cores

-[docs]def is_method(func, cls_inst): """ Checks if the wrapped object is a method of a class. """ return (not inspect.isclass(cls_inst)) and (hasattr(cls_inst, func.__name__)) and ('self' in inspect.getargspec(func).args)
+[docs]def is_method(func, cls_inst): """ Checks if the wrapped object is a method of a class.
+Parameters ---------- func : function The function to check. cls_inst : object The class instance.
+Returns ------- bool True if the function is a method of the class, False otherwise. """ return (not inspect.isclass(cls_inst)) and (hasattr(cls_inst, func.__name__)) and ('self' in inspect.getargspec(func).args)

-[docs]def parallel(func): """ Decorator for parallel computations.
+[docs]def parallel(func): """ A decorator for parallel computations.
 The decorated object can be a class method or a regular function.
-It applies the function to every item of an iterable performing the computations in parallel.
+It applies the function to every item of an iterable, performing the computations in parallel.
 The output will be an iterator which contains the return value of every function call.
-The decorated object can accept multiple arguments, but the last positional argument must be an item of the input iterable (e.g. an item of a list / numpy array / range object ...).
-If the keyword argument 'n_cores' is specified, the decorated object will run on n_cores processes.
+The decorated object can accept multiple arguments, but the last positional argument must be an item of the input iterable (e.g., an item of a list, numpy array, or range object).
+If the keyword argument 'n_cores' is specified, the decorated object will run on `n_cores` processes.
 Otherwise, the number of cores is set to the number available on your machine.
-Basic usage: - Define the input iterable: iterable = [2,5,6,7,3,4,1] - Define the function that will be applied to every item of the input iterable: @parallel def target_func( some_inputs, item ): ... perform tasks return result - Apply the function to every item of the iterable using 5 cores in parallel: results = target_func( some_inputs, iterable, n_cores = 5 ) NOTE: In its definition, the decorated object accepts the item of the iterable as last positional argument.
-However, in the function call, you must pass directly the iterable (the list of integers in this example) in place of the item.
-Every other positional argument before the iterable must be the same.
-In the function call it is possible to also pass the number of cores, but only as a keyword argument. """ @wraps(func) def wrapper(*args, **kwargs): """ Wrapper for the target function.
+Parameters ---------- func : function The function to be decorated.
+Returns ------- function The decorated function.
+Examples -------- >>> iterable = [2, 5, 6, 7, 3, 4, 1] >>> @parallel ... def target_func(some_input, item): ... return some_input * item >>> results = target_func(10, iterable, n_cores=5) """ @wraps(func) def wrapper(*args, **kwargs): """ Wrapper for the target function.
 It creates a multiprocessing pool to run the target function in parallel. """ # Check if the last positional input is an iterable. if iter(args[-1]): lst = args[-1] # Get the number of cores to use. n_cores = get_ncores(lst, **kwargs) # Case 0: sequential computations (n_cores = 1). if get_ncores(lst, **kwargs) == 1: results = [func(*args[:-1], it) for it in lst] # Case 1: parallel computations for a class method. elif is_method(func, args[0]): # Run the multiprocessing pool. task = partial(get_unwrapped, *args[:-1], method = func.__name__) with Pool(n_cores) as p: results = p.map(task, lst) # Case 2: parallel computations for a regular function. else: # Run the multiprocessing pool from 'pathos' library (it does not use pickle). task = partial(func, *args[:-1]) with ProcessingPool(n_cores) as p: results = p.map(task, lst) return results return wrapper